-Effective March 10, 2025, all United States financial institutions will be required to use the ISO 20022 format to send domestic wires transfers.
+Effective July 14, 2025, the Federal Reserve is requiring all United States financial institutions to use the ISO 20022 format to send domestic wires transfers.

 At Bar Harbor Bank & Trust, we are committed to providing you with the best possible service and the resources you need to help you be successful.
 Below, you will find important information about ISO 20022 and its impact on wire transfers.